MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 # Different ways to work with Q#

-Learn about the environment options for quantum programming with Q#.
-Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes Q# and accompanying libraries.
-With the QDK, you can develop quantum programs in various languages and run them on quantum simulators or hardware using Azure Quantum.
+Azure Quantum offers different development options for writing and running your quantum programs.
+Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes the quantum programming language Q#.
 For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

+In this article you learn the differences between each option, and how to choose the right one for your needs.

 ## Options for running Q# programs